This article will focus on writing SQL queries against the database reference table with a fairly simple structure to understand and implement.

 Writing SQL Queries Beginning from Reference Tables

 We need to write SQL queries against a sample database that contains two tables.
-The plan is to view the data from one of the tables known as a reference table.
+The plan is to view the data from one of the tables known as an SQL reference table.
 Note: The reference table can be any table that does not require data from another table.

 First, we need to understand the structure of the sample database to query it accurately.